-Once a generic version of VASCEPA is available in the market, whether based on a generic product with primarily a MARINE indication label or REDUCE-IT indication label it is typically used in many U.S. states to fill a prescription for any use of the drug, subject, in certain circumstances, to state reimbursement law, the potential for patent infringement under certain case law and subject to certain Teva and Apotex settlement agreement terms.
-We currently face generic competition from Hikma's and Dr. Reddy's generic version of VASCEPA in the United States, and could face increased competition from additional generic entrants in the near term, which could have a material and adverse impact on our revenues and our results of operations.
+Generally, once a generic version of a drug is available in the market, the generic version is typically used in many U.S. states to fill a prescription for any use of the drug, subject, to state reimbursement laws.
+Although, in our case, use of generic versions of VASCEPA, whether with primarily a MARINE indication label or REDUCE-IT indication label, could be further subject to the potential for patent infringement under certain case law and subject to certain Teva and Apotex settlement agreement terms, we currently face generic competition from Hikma's and Dr. Reddy's generic versions of VASCEPA in the United States, and could face increased competition from these or additional generic entrants in the near term, which could have a material and adverse impact on our revenues and our results of operations.
 There can be no assurance that we will be successful in preventing use of generic versions of VASCEPA in indications for which they have not been approved by U.S. FDA, even if such use is determined to infringe certain of our patent claims.

-We believe that VASCEPA is difficult to manufacture and that building capacity to manufacture VASCEPA is time-consuming and expensive.
-These factors may limit the amount of VASCEPA supply available to generic companies, as we believe to be experienced by Hikma and Dr. Reddy.
-We do not have direct visibility into the supply levels of any of the generic companies and we rely on our own experience together with information from third parties, which information may not be reliable.
-The generic companies could potentially find or develop sources of qualified VASCEPA supply that are not known to us and that are more efficient or less expensive than our sources.
+Although we continue to believe that VASCEPA is difficult to manufacture and that building capacity to manufacture VASCEPA would be time-consuming and expensive for generic companies, such as Hikma, Dr. Reddy and Apotex, we do not have direct visibility into the supply levels of any of the generic companies and we rely on our own experience together with information from third parties, which information may not be reliable.
+As such, generic companies could potentially find or develop sources of qualified

+VASCEPA supply that are not known to us and that are more efficient or less expensive than our sources.
 Furthermore, generic companies could potentially convince our suppliers to prioritize supply to the generic companies ahead of any applicable contractual commitments to supply us.
 While we anticipate that our suppliers will honor their commitments to us, if generic competitors are successful in gaining an advantage in the supply chain, manufacturing and supply with respect to VASCEPA will suffer and consequentially VASCEPA prescriptions will likely decrease.
 In addition, we may need to litigate with such suppliers to protect our rights, which can be costly and distracting to management.
 Such circumstances could have a material and adverse impact on our revenues and results of operations directly in the United States and potentially outside of the United States as well if supply costs and availability are affected or promotion and education programs reduced.

-\ We have limited experience as a company in commercializing VASCEPA outside of the United States and may be unsuccessful in developing sales internationally.
+We have limited experience as a company in commercializing VASCEPA outside of the United States and may be unsuccessful in developing sales internationally.

 While we have been working internally and with partners to support efforts toward approvals and commercialization outside the United States in light of the REDUCE-IT results and the recent EC approval of VAZKEPA, we may be unsuccessful in expanding our global footprint.
-For example, we plan to launch VAZKEPA on our own in the most commercially significant markets in Europe.
+For example, we plan to launch VAZKEPA on our own in the most commercially significant markets in Europe and launched VAZKEPA in Germany, representing our first European launch.
 The commercial launch of a new pharmaceutical product is a complex and resource heavy undertaking for a company to manage, and we have no prior experience as a company operating a commercial-stage pharmaceutical business in Europe.
 Given the amount of time and resources, including capital, needed to support regulatory and commercial efforts aimed at international expansion, if we are unsuccessful or delayed in generating revenues overseas, our results of operations could be materially and adversely impacted.